68mschmitt/memory-palace.nvim/README.md

 #### Create-In-Place (Known destination)
 1. **Create**: Use `:CreateNote` to create a note directly:
+   - **Quick path**: Select from recent destinations (includes saved template)
-   - Navigate through your directory structure
+   - **Full path**: Navigate through your directory structure
    - Choose a destination (or create new directories)
    - Optionally provide a descriptive label (or press Enter to skip)
-   - Select a template from your configured options
+   - Select a template from your configured options (skipped if using recent)
    - File is created with the selected template (variables substituted)
 2. **Edit**: Write your content in the final location

+**Recent Destinations**: The plugin remembers your last 5 used directory + template combinations.
+Select a recent entry to skip both directory and template pickers, going straight to the label prompt.

 ### Programmatic API